 To determine the Factor Grade, the relevant metrics for the factor for the stock are compared to those for the other stocks in the same sector.

-Then, that factor is assigned with a grade of A+ to F.
+Then, that factor is assigned a grade of A+ to F.

 By the way, Quant Rating is NOT an average of the five “Factor Grades”.

-Instead, some Factor Grade might be given a greater weighting.
+Instead, some Factor Grades might be given a greater weighting.

 Here’s an example of what Quant Rating Breakdown looks like inside Seeking Alpha Premium.